-Oregon Tech Housing and Residence Life welcomes you to campus!
+Oregon Tech Housing and Residence Life is sharing some of our more frequently asked questions.
 We hope the FAQs listed below answer your questions regarding Oregon Tech Housing and Residence Life.
 If you have questions not answered here, please call the Housing Office during business hours, 8 a.m. to 5 p.m.
 Monday through Friday at 541.885.1094.

 You can also email us anytime at email@example.com.

 Q: When will I know that my Housing Application has been accepted?